 The model as supplied for review was the more premium NVIDIA-equipped variant with the Core i7-1165G7 on board, 16GB of RAM and 1TB of storage.
 Here's how it compares using a range of PC benchmarks against other similarly priced or specified machines:

 Not surprisingly, the ZenBook UX482 doesn't quite match up to the sheer grunt of most gaming laptops, but then it's priced accordingly.
-Within the ultrabook space, it's a very powerful machine, and again you should expect that given its own price point.
+On the other hand, within the ultrabook space, it's a very powerful machine, and again, you should expect that given its price point.

-Where it can work very well indeed is if your workflow involves a lot of apps with floating toolbars.
-Adobe Creative Suite would be the obvious candidate here, because it effectively gives you a nice toolbar space to throw common commands, or photo reels, or video, or whatever you're working on at a given point in time.
+Where it can work very well is if your workflow involves a lot of apps with floating toolbars.
+Adobe Creative Suite would be the obvious candidate here because it effectively gives you a nice toolbar space to throw common commands, or photo reels, or video, or whatever you're working on.

-It is pretty much the laptop equivalent of a second screen display in this respect, but obviously a lot more portable.
-While Apple's sort-of worked this way with its Touch Bar, that's always been cramped and at the total cost of function keys existing at all.
+It's pretty much the laptop equivalent of a second screen display in this respect, but obviously a lot more portable.
+While Apple has sort of worked this way with its Touch Bar, it's always been cramped and has come at the total cost of function keys existing at all.
 The Asus ZenBook UX482 doesn't have that limitation, and as such it could be a very flexible working tool for those kinds of situations.